 Alternatively, a paper cutting blade kit

-This comprehensive 65 piece kit is a great paper-cutting starter kit.
-It contains plenty of blades to keep you paper-cutting for months, plus three craft handles, a self-healing cutting mat and a metal ruler.
+This comprehensive 65 piece kit is a great paper cutting starter kit.
+It contains plenty of blades to keep you paper cutting for months, plus three craft handles, a self-healing cutting mat and a metal ruler.

-How to create paper-cutting art
+How to create paper cut art

 You will need: